stevendnoble/stevendnoble.github.io/recipes/moms-recipes/_posts/2024-01-01-creamy-marshmallow-fudge.md

 ---
-layout: post
+layout: recipe
 title: Creamy Marshmallow Fudge
 description: >
   My mother's Creamy Marshmallow Fudge melds the lush richness of semi-sweet chocolate with the fluffy sweetness of marshmallows to create a velvety, melt-in-your-mouth confection that's impossible to resist.
 This simple yet elegant dessert offers a perfect balance of creamy texture and deep chocolate flavor, enhanced with a hint of vanilla and the optional crunch of pecans.
 Ideal for special occasions or as a delightful everyday treat, this fudge promises to satisfy any sweet tooth with its indulgent and comforting taste.
 image: /assets/img/recipes/creamy-marshmallow-fudge.jpg
 tags: ['Mom', 'Linda', 'Creamy Marshmallow Fudge', 'Dessert']
 author: stevendnoble-recipes